Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-As an employer, finding the right candidate to hire for your business is a lengthy and demanding process.
-Even worse, the search can be resource-intensive, requiring manpower and funding to cover everything from recruiting efforts to vetting and onboarding.
+As an employer, finding the right candidates to hire for your business is a lengthy and demanding process.
+The employee search can be resource-intensive, requiring manpower and funding to cover everything from recruiting efforts to vetting and onboarding.

 What do staffing agencies do?

 Most staffing agencies provide employers with prequalified candidates who will work on a temporary basis for any open positions.
-This allows the temporary employees, or “temps,” to gain work experience and try out a job before committing to it.
+This allows the temporary employees, or “temps,” to gain work experience and test a job before committing to it.
+In some cases, however, staffing agencies connect businesses with permanent employees.

 “Temp” positions can range from one day to one year, which is the standard limitation for what the Department of Labor defines as a temporary employee.